 Leaders Club is a teen character and leadership development program that serves teens ages 12 to 18.
-It is organized for the purpose providing its members with knowledge and training that will help them to become strong leaders in their communities, fosters a spirit of service others and to shape a healthy lifestyle in Mind, Body and Spirit themselves.
+It is organized for the purpose of providing knowledge, training and experiences to teens so that they become strong leaders in their communities, fosters a spirit of service others and to shapes a healthy lifestyle in Mind, Body and Spirit.

 Typically YMCA’s will run a Junior Leaders Club for Middle School youth and a Leaders Club (sometimes referred to as Senior Leaders Club) for High School teens.
 Not all YMCA’s have a Leaders Club or have separate groups for middle school and high school.

 Contact your local YMCA for information on what teen program(s) they run including any Leaders Clubs.
 Click here for a list of YMCA’s known to have a Leaders Club.

 Goals of the Leaders Club Program

 - Volunteer service hours for school, honor society, etc.

 - College recommendations